-- 2. In the Claim rule name box, type a name for the rule you are creating. - a.
-In the Attribute store list, select Active Directory. - b.
-In the Mapping of LDAP attributes to outgoing claim types table: - i.
-In the left column (LDAP Attribute), select Token-Groups Unqualified Names. - ii.
-In the right column (Outgoing Claim Type), type cpm\user\groups.
+- 1. In the Claim rule name box, type a name for the rule you are creating. - 2.
+In the Attribute store list, select Active Directory. - a.
+In the Mapping of LDAP attributes to outgoing claim types table: - In the left column (LDAP Attribute), select Token-Groups Unqualified Names. - In the right column (Outgoing Claim Type), type cpm user groups. ii.